11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 Canon 70-200mm F2.8: (Best Telephoto lens for wedding photography Canon)

-This lens I’ve been using this since 2011 to photograph over 250 weddings.
+I’ve been using this lens since 2011 to photograph over 250 weddings.

 This is the Canon 70 to 200 f 2.8 l version two.

-Those times that you’re photographing in low light like inside a church, near sunset, or around that late afternoon or early evening basically when it’s getting dark, your lens, your photos will thank you your couples were very much appreciated having the 2.8 aperture.
+Those times that you’re photographing in low light, like inside a church, near sunset, or around that late afternoon or early evening, basically when it’s getting dark, your lens, your photos will thank you.

-Let me share with you exactly why I love this lens there are quite a few reasons as I’m talking about this.
+Let me share with you exactly why I love this lens.

-So Reason number one, the quality of the image is just excellent.
+So, Reason number one, the quality of the image is just excellent.

-The specially for a zoom slash telephoto lens is it as sharp and, for that matter, light as the telephoto primes versus the zooms.
+The specially for a zoom slash telephoto lens is as sharp and, for that matter, light as the telephoto primes versus the zooms.

-All of those things make this; feel a must-have when photographing a wedding, so Reason number one, quite simply, is the image quality.
+All of those things make this feel a must-have when photographing a wedding, so Reason number one, quite simply, is the image quality.

 I’ve been using this forever because the 70 to 200 is a fixed aperture throughout all focal lengths.

-Now obviously, you’re not going to get wide-angle shots with this lens; it’s a telephoto lens.
+You won’t get wide-angle shots with this lens; it’s a telephoto lens.

 So basically, your couples are going to thank you.

-Because they’re going to look not only realistic, but with a telephoto lens, especially if you’re shooting closer to the 200 millimeters, they’re going to look a little bit more, if you know what I mean, a little more flattering versus using a wide-angle lens.
+Because they’re going to look not only realistic but with a telephoto lens, especially if you’re shooting closer to the 200 millimeters, they’re going to look a little bit more, if you know what I mean, a little more flattering versus using a wide-angle lens.

 So that’s the great thing.